ysharplanguage/FastJsonParser/README.md

     bool
     string

-(One can read [this Eric Lippert's post](http://ericlippert.com/2013/07/25/what-is-the-type-of-the-null-literal/) about the so-called "null type".)
+(One can read [this very informative post of Eric Lippert](http://ericlippert.com/2013/07/25/what-is-the-type-of-the-null-literal/) about the so-called "null type", btw.)

 Performances
 ------------